MajorTomAW/MajorTomAW/README.md

 # 💫 About Me:
 🔭 Hi!
-I like working with the Unreal Engine and all the cool things you can do with it.
+I like working with Unreal Engine and all the cool things you can do with it.
 📝 Check out [this](RESOURCES.md) collection of useful learning material for Unreal Engine.